aashish4533/BloomBook/frontend/src/PHASE_3_COMPLETION.md

 # Phase 3 Implementation - COMPLETE ✅

 ## Overview
-Phase 3 focused on completing the BookOra platform with the About page, User Portal enhancements, and integration of all previously built features into a cohesive user experience.
+Phase 3 focused on completing the BookBloom platform with the About page, User Portal enhancements, and integration of all previously built features into a cohesive user experience.

 ---